DECODEproject/iotencoder/README.md

 Run `make clean` to clean up.

+To remove all containers, volumes run `make teardown`.

 ## Testing

 To run the test suite, use the make task `test`.
 This will run all testcases